 We encourage you to follow this issue and stay informed.
 You can also support local organizations who are working in support of this proposal and doing their own work to promote healthy rivers.
 For example, by joining as a member of Idaho Rivers United, your annual contribution helps support these issues and protect our incredible rivers.

-In terms of environmental conservation, so many wins truly start at a grassroots level.
+In terms of environmental conservation, wins start at a grassroots level.
 Your voice does matter, so use it to stand up for the wild places that you love and want to keep for generations to come.
 We have an incredible opportunity to create a movement behind this dam removal that would ultimately restore salmon and steelhead populations.
 Join us in support of this important issue!